 Clayfield College accepts overseas student enrolments for direct entry into Primary School.
 Year level entry will be assessed based on the student’s age, current year level and education history.
 Students’ English language skills will be assessed upon arrival in order to develop an appropriate ESL (English as a Second Language) support program.

 Click here to view our Primary Orientation Booklet.

 Secondary School (Years 7 to 12)

 Students enrolling into Secondary School studies will need to provide proof of their English language skills.
-Please contact the Enrolments Manager for more details.
+Please contact the Director of Enrolments and Marketing for more details.